nehasingh931126/Actee/README.md

     Modal created with the service and used the change detection Service created to fetch the games like from the backend for now just added the json data

-# Imporvements can be done
+# Modification can be done
     Given the time there are limited things that can be done, since I have taken nearly 6 hours to complete this task I could do limited links in that time